Get

 Doggy daycare provides a variety of experiences for dogs.
 So, it can be a great way to increase your dog’s confidence as it’s exposed to new things and socializing with other dogs.
 Some doggy daycares offer training classes, so they can be an excellent way to reinforce the training that puppies and new dogs are receiving at home.

-You can rest assured that your dog is in good hands while you’re away.
-A reputable doggy daycare has fully trained staff that understand dog behavior and how to handle various interactions that dogs have with one another.
+A reputable doggy daycare should have trained staff who understand canine body language and safe group management.
 Many doggy daycares will also separate dogs by size so that small dogs can have a fun and safe experience.

 divider single dog paw oct 2024